 Susan La Flesche Picotte was the first Native American doctor in the United States and graduated from the Woman’s Medical College of Pennsylvania in 1889.
 After completing medical school, she returned to her home, the Omaha Reservation, to serve as a doctor for the Office of Indian Affairs.
 She was eventually able to build a hospital for the Omaha reservation.

-Getty Cori was originally born in Prague and graduated from the Medical School of the German University of Prague in 1920.
-After graduating, she emigrated to the United States with her husband Carl and settled in St. Louis, Missouri.
+Getty Cori was born in Prague and graduated from the Medical School of the German University of Prague in 1920.
+After graduating, she emigrated to the United States with her husband, Carl, and settled in St. Louis, Missouri.
 As husband and wife, Getty and Carl collaborated on their research and studied how sugar and insulin work.

 Rebecca Lee Crumpler

-Rebecca Lee Crumpler was the first Black woman in the United States to graduate medical school.
+Rebecca Lee Crumpler was the first Black woman in the United States to graduate from medical school.
 She graduated in 1864 from the New England Female Medical College and established a medical clinic in Boston for poor women and children.
 She also published a book in 1883 called Book of Medical Discourses, which provided medical advice for women and children.

 Rosalyn Yalow received the Nobel Prize in 1977 for developing the radioimmunoassay technique.
 After graduating from Hunter College in New York City with a degree in physics, she went on to study nuclear physics.
 While she was not a medical doctor, she did receive her doctorate in physics.
 Her radioimmunoassay technique allows doctors to measure peptide hormones in the blood.

-This sickle-cell condition impacts red blood cells and causes them to change shape and die early, causing an affected person severe infection and pain.
+This sickle-cell condition impacts red blood cells and causes them to change shape and die early, causing severe infection and pain in an affected person.
 Gaston’s study, published in 1986, determined that screening and treating infants who had contracted the disease early could drastically impact their chance of survival and a positive quality of life.

 Margaret Jessie Chung

 Margaret Jessie Chung graduated from the University of Southern California Medical School in 1916 and opened a clinic in San Francisco in the 1920s.
 Chung was best known for becoming one of the first actively practicing female surgeons in the United States.
-She gained notoriety for her success rate in surgery and for attracting clientele and colleagues who many respected in Hollywood and the United States military.
+She gained notoriety for her success rate in surgery and for attracting clientele and colleagues many respected in Hollywood and the United States military.